 Pastoukhovitch Elena

 For over 20 years, she has been teaching Czech to foreigners, both here and abroad.
 And she still considers this profession to be her favorite hobby.
 She can explain even the trickiest grammatical phenomena in a simple way.
-She opens students’ eyes to language as a living organism that is constantly evolving and that every individual can cultivate for themselves, like a flower in their own garden.
-She constantly develops her teaching methods.
-In her work as a lecturer, she combines the best traditions of Eastern and Western schools.
+She opens students’ eyes to language being a living organism that is constantly evolving, which every individual can cultivate for themselves, like a flower in their own garden.

 She never leaves home without a good mood and without bidding farewell to her bilingual dog.
+She is positive, empathetic, and friendly.

 Poledníková Marie